vasim07/DataScienceProjects/README.md

 <p align="center"> source: Python SHAP package</p>

-Learning Curves: We can use Learning curves to understand and evaluate the bias variance trade off of the model.
+Libraries such as `AI Fairness 360` and `FAIRLEARN` can be used to evaluate the fairness and biasness of the model.

 — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — — —  — — — — — —